mpalourdio/MpaCustomDoctrineHydrator/README.md

         );
 ```

-You can use too the filter as standalone on other form elements with custom formats if needed.
+You can too use the filter as standalone on other form elements with custom formats, if needed.
 For this, use the filter FQCN.

 If you use the filter shortname (```php DateToDateTime ```), the config will be pulled form the service config (ie. The options array will be ignored).